Pinterest Hidden Image

 Maybe you’ve also heard that a child using a baby pacifier will get ugly teeth and have trouble learning to talk.
 (So now we feel both desperate and as bad parents at the same time…)

-Well, studies show that these risks are way overstated.
+Well, studies show that these risks of pacifier use are overstated.

-Risks that DO exist are that the pacifier can interfere with the establishment of breastfeeding – if the pacifier is introduced too early, AND that the teeth can be affected if the pacifier is used by older children.
+Risks that DO exist are that the pacifier can cause nipple confusion and interfere with the establishment of breastfeeding – if the pacifier is introduced too early, AND that the teeth can be affected if older children use the pacifier.

 Last, as many babies suck on something anyway, a pacifier might be a good alternative because they can be thrown away.
-It might be much harder to help the baby (or toddler when the day comes) to break the habit of sucking his thumb.
+It might be much harder to help the baby (or toddler when the day comes) break the thumb-sucking habit.

-Young babies need to suckle.
-Many babies have a strong urge to suckle, especially during their first four months.
-After these first months, the need slowly decreases.
+Young babies have a strong urge to suckle, especially during their first four months.
+After these first months, this non-nutritive sucking need slowly decreases.

 So, easy decision, go ahead and buy one.
 Put it in the baby’s mouth, and… he spits it out?!
 Again and again..?
 Yes, many babies do refuse the pacifier!